liberland/Constitution/Liberland-constitution.md

   * **§VI.5(1)** The remuneration of the Judges shall not be lowered without the express and informed consent of the Secretariat of the Judiciary of the Free Republic of Liberland.
   * **§VI.5(2)** No Judge of any Court of the Free Republic of Liberland shall be arrested for any period whatsoever unless pursuant to the Supreme Warrant or under exigent circumstances where there is a direct threat to others or where vital evidence may be destroyed.
   * **§VI.5(3)** Where a Judge is placed under arrest without the Supreme Warrant, the Chief Justice of the Supreme Court shall be immediately notified about the detainment and shall have the power to order immediate release of the detained Judge.
-  * **§VI.5(4)** Should the Chief Justice of the Supreme Court be the Judge arrested, the most senior Justice of the Supreme Court shall have the power to order the immediate release of him or her.
+  * **§VI.5(4)** Should the Chief Justice of the Supreme Court be the Judge arrested, the most senior Justice of the Supreme Court shall be informed of the detention and shall have the power to order the immediate release of him or her.
   * **§VI.5(5)** The Supreme Warrant shall be issued by the Chief Justice of the Supreme Court, or by at least three Justices of the Supreme Court acting together, upon request by the Office of the Public Prosecutor supported by clear and convincing evidence of an alleged offence.
 * **§VI.6.** The Judicial Appointment Commission shall appoint qualified lawyers for the positions of Judges of the Civil Court and the Criminal Court.
-  * **§VI.6(1)** The Judicial Appointment Commission shall be composed of nine members appointed or elected for a term of six years:
+  * **§VI.6(1)** The Judicial Appointment Commission shall be composed of nine members who shall hold their office for a term of six years:
    * **§VI.6(1)(a)** three members appointed by the Chief Justice of Supreme Court;
    * **§VI.6(1)(b)** three members appointed by the Chief Attorney of the Republic;
    * **§VI.6(1)(c)** three members elected by the Citizens of the Free Republic of Liberland.
   * **§VI.6(2)** The Judicial Appointment Commission shall sit en banc and it shall reach its decisions with no fewer than seven votes.
   * **§VI.6(3)** No Person shall hold the office of any Judge of any Court of the Free Republic of Liberland whilst holding any other public office within the legislative or executive branch of the Public Administration concurrently.
-* **§VI.7.** The Judicial Appointment Commission shall have the power to inquire into alleged misconduct of any Judge of the Civil Court or the Criminal Court.
+* **§VI.7.** The Judicial Appointment Commission shall have the power to remove Judges of the Courts of the Free Republic of Liberland from their position.
-  * **§VI.7(1)** The Judicial Appointment Commission shall have the power to subpoena Judges of the Civil Court and the Criminal Court and Agents of the Public Administration to hear testimonies given under oath.
+  * **§VI.7(1)** The Judicial Appointment Commission shall have the power to inquire into alleged misconduct of any Judge of the Civil Court or the Criminal Court and may remove any such Judge from the office upon a proven case of gross misconduct or intentional procurement of the miscarriage of justice.
-  * **§VI.7(2)** The Judicial Appointment Commission may remove any Judge of the Civil Court or the Criminal Court from the office upon a proven case of gross misconduct or intentional procurement of the miscarriage of justice.
+  * **§VI.7(2)** The Judicial Appointment Commission shall have the power to subpoena Judges of the Civil Court and the Criminal Court and Agents of the Public Administration to hear testimonies given under oath.
-  * **§IV.7(3)** Should there be suspicion that any Judge of the Civil Court or the Criminal Court issues Warrants or Orders too leniently, the Judicial Appointment Commission shall have the power to inquire into the justifiability of such Warrants or Orders, and may remove such a Judge from his or her office upon proving that is the case.
+  * **§IV.7(3)** The Judicial Appointment Commission shall have the power to inquire into the justifiability of Warrants or Orders issued by any Judge of the Civil Court or the Criminal Court and may remove such a Judge from the office upon proving that a significant number of Warrants or Orders have been issued too leniently.
   * **§VI.7(4)** Should the Judicial Appointment Commission find evidence of any criminal conduct, it shall be passed to the Office of the Chief Public Prosecutor; testimonies given in breach of oath shall be prosecuted in a regular manner in the Criminal Court.
   * **§VI.7(5)** The Judicial Appointment Commission shall have the power to declare any Judge of any Court of the Free Republic of Liberland to be unable to continue to hold his or her office due to very poor health or old age but not before the age of seventy-five.
 * **§VI.8.** The Supreme Court shall be composed of four Justices of the Supreme Court and the Chief Justice of the Supreme Court who shall preside over the Court.